Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ```

 ## 12.7 A structs namespace
-Wouldn't it be nice if you could use the fields of a struct without having to prefix them with their struct name?
+Wouldn't it be nice if you could use the fields of a struct without having to prefix them with their struct-variable's name?
 That's possible!
 A struct defines a **namespace**, which you can locally create with the **using** keyword, to allow memory-smart composition.
-Then you don't need to use the struct name anymore.
+Then you don't need to use the variable's name anymore.

 See *12.4_using.jai*:
 ```c++